stonerlab/MicroPython_SCPI/README.md

 command parameters - so it is this attribute name that is referred to in the command_map.

 Note that this scheme does have a limitation of only supporting single inheritence of classes that implment SCPI commands.
 This is another limitation to be addressed in a later version!
+On the otherhand, MicroPython itself has some significant difference in how multiple inheritance is done from CPython and the offiical advice is to avoid complex class heirarchies - so perhas it's better to stick to single inheritance anyway!'